yl-labs/yl-labs.github.io/_posts/2025-03-18-red-reaming-havoc-c2.md

 #pragma comment(lib, "ntdll")
 ```

 * We proceed by incorporating a sleep mechanism designed to bypass any behavioral analysis done by AntiVirus products.
-In short, we begin with a `Sleep` that lasts 5 seconds(5000 ms).
+In short, we begin with a `Sleep` that lasts *5* seconds or *5000* ms.

 ```
 int tick = GetTickCount64();